 The Good Girls by Sara Shepard

-… Ok I messed up here because I was certain this was the first in the The Perfectionists series but it’s actually the second installment.
-Regardless of that, I’m going to read this and then hunt down a copy of the first one afterwards.
-It’s a novel by the author of the Pretty Little Liars and I just felt like indulging in a little YA fiction after a bout of Japanese historical fiction.
+… Okay, I ever so slightly messed up here because I was certain this was the first book in the The Perfectionists series but it’s actually the second.
+Regardless of that small mistake, I’m going to read this and then hunt down a copy of the first one afterwards.
+It’s a novel by the author of the Pretty Little Liars series and I just felt like indulging in a little YA fiction after a long bout of Japanese historical fiction.

 Mackenzie, Ava, Caitlin, Julie, and Parker have done some not-so-perfect things.
 Even though they all talked about killing rich bully Nolan Hotchkiss, they didn’t actually go through with it.
 It’s just a coincidence that Nolan died in exactly the way they planned . . . right?
 Except Nolan wasn’t the only one they fantasized about killing.
 When someone else they named dies, the girls wonder if they’re being framed.
 Or are they about to become the killer’s next targets?

 I haven’t picked up a dystopian novel since my teenage years and so when the book I’d originally planned to borrow – The Power by Naomi Alderman -– wasn’t available, I decided to try this out instead.

 When a pandemic wipes out the entire population of a remote Scottish island, only a small group of children survive.
 How will they fend for themselves?